* The Name * The Era * The Club * The People * The Rebellion *

-To the veterans of the 1969 Stonewall Rebellion for Gay rights, the term "Stonewaller" -- with a capital "S" -- has another and now historic meaning.
-Having been at The Stonewall Club and/or participated in the 1969 Stonewall Rebellion, the members of the STONEWALL Veterans' Association ("S.V.A.") are all "Stonewallers".
+To the veterans of the 1969 Stonewall Rebellion for Gay power and Gay rights, the term "Stonewaller" -- with a capital "S" -- has another and now historic meaning.
+Having been at The STONEWALL Club and/or participated in the 1969 Stonewall Rebellion, the members of the National STONEWALL Rebellion Veterans Association ("S.V.A.") are all "Stonewallers".

 STONEWALL: The Era